Curriculum Vitae (CV)

 How to Write your Primary Care Cover Letter

-Speaking of the cover letter - are they still relevant?
-For Family Medicine or Internal Medicine providers, Amy says yes.
+Speaking of cover letters — are they still relevant?
+For Family Medicine and Internal Medicine physicians, Heather says yes.

 1. Introduce yourself and say what role you're interested in (name the actual position and organization).